flowstake/contracts/README.md

 - `TokensStaked`: Emitted when tokens are staked on an activity.

 ## Mappings
-- `activities`: Stores the details of each activity, indexed by `stravaId`.
+- `activities`: Stores the details of each activity, indexed by `stravaActivityId`.
 - `stakes`: Tracks the total amount of tokens staked by each user.

 By utilizing these functionalities, the `ProofOfActivityStake` contract ensures a comprehensive system for recording, verifying, and staking on Strava activities, enhancing user engagement and accountability.